 Closet organization is one of the better ways of making the most of available space.
-Regardless of whether it is a bedroom or bathroom or a walk in closet, proper closet organization is inexpensive and functional mode of maximizing a small space.
+Regardless of whether it is a bedroom or bathroom or a walk-in closet, proper closet organization is an inexpensive and functional mode of maximizing a small space.

 When trying to get out of a clutter situation, first decide the type of closet organization system that your closet can accommodate.
-Clean the closet first and put all the stuff in three piles: stuff that you do not need, things that you would like to give away in charity and things that will stay in the closet.
+Clean the closet first and put all the stuff in three piles: stuff that you do not need, things that you would like to give away to charity, and things that will stay in the closet.

-Assess you requirement and then look for a closet organization system that will accommodate what you want to stay in the closet.
+Assess your requirements and then look for a closet organization system that will accommodate what you want to stay in the closet.
 Depending upon the size of the closet you will have to choose a walk-in or a reach in system.
 Most closet organization systems are adjustable to facilitate easy installation.

 Since bedroom closets are in constant use they are the most difficult to control.
 Closet organization for bedroom closets involves smaller hanger designs, vertical storage, hanging racks and strategically placed small bins for knick-knacks.